 Skip to content

-Most travelers entering India need a visa, and most use the e-Tourist Visa rather than a sticker visa from a consulate.
+Most travellers entering India need a visa, and most use the e-Tourist Visa rather than a sticker visa from a consulate.
 The eTV is faster, cheaper, and works at the airports you're likely flying into anyway.
 Here's what to apply for, when, and what catches people out.

 Pick the right e-TV variant